Mukund149/Rejouice-Clone/README.md

 ---

 ## Built by 👨‍💻
-**Mukund Taneja** — Passionate about building websites that aren't just websites, but experiences. 🚀
+**Mukund Taneja** — Building websites that aren't just websites, but experiences. 🚀